-DDOT is presenting traffic analysis findings from its Connecticut Avenue reversible lane/bike lane study at ANC meetings this month, including a virtual town hall meeting hosted by ANC 3F on Wednesday, February 24th at 7 p.m. (see below for the agenda and information on connecting).
-The 90-minute meeting will be split between DDOT’s presentation and questions from the community.
-You’re invited to email your questions in advance to 3F01@anc.dc.gov.
+DDOT presented traffic analysis findings from its Connecticut Avenue reversible lane/bike lane study at ANC meetings in February, including a virtual town hall meeting hosted by ANC 3F on Wednesday, February 24th:

 A presentation at the February 11th ANC 3E meeting revealed more information on the study’s focus and methodology, new since our update based on DDOT’s October 1st meeting with the study’s Citizen Advisory Committee.

 DDOT is studying the potential impacts of removing the reversible rush hour lanes from Connecticut Avenue, and adding bike lanes.
 Two of the four alternatives under consideration, B and C, remain favored due to “fatal flaws” in the other concepts.
 DDOT representatives also told the ANC 3E meeting that concepts B and C were used to model traffic changes because the model is most sensitive to changes in the number of lanes.